Yogita Bihani Thanks Salman Khan For Being Lucky Charm For Her As She Bags Ekta Kapoor’s Show!

 Yogita Bags Ekta’s Show

-It was said that Yogita's newfound popularity was the reason for the makers to cast her for the show.
+It was said that Yogita's new-found popularity was the reason for the makers to cast her for the show.
 According to the latest report, Yogita will be seen playing the role of Palak Sharma on Dil Hi Toh Hai.
 Yogita still can't believe that she has bagged the role and took to social media to thank the producer and Salman Khan!

 Yogita Thanks Ekta Kapoor